ChenHaoHSU/ML2019SPRING/final/README.md

 **by NTU_r07943107_**

-# Directory structure
+# Directory Structure

-- `src/`: folder of source codes including all .py files
+- `src/`: folder of source code including all `.py` files
 - `requirements.txt`: python3 package requirements.
 Please try to install all the packages listed.
-- `data_setup.py`: script to set up the environments for dataset, not packages.
+- `data_setup.sh`: script to set up the environments for dataset, not packages.
 - `train_50.sh`: script to train model with Resnet50 as backbone.
 - `train_101.sh`: script to train model with Resnet101 as backbone.
 - `train_152.sh`: script to train model with Resnet152 as backbone.
 - `test.sh`: script to make inferences.
 Before making any inferences, please make sure that the environments are set up properly.
+- `reproduce.sh`: script to reproduce the result on kaggle.

 # Software
 (python3 packages are detailed separately in `requirements.txt`):